davidoc23/TechHomeProject/README_david_contribution.md

     - **CSV Export Functionality:** Users and admins can now export/download usage logs as CSV files for offline review, audits, or external reporting.
     - **No Logs Modal:** A modal now displays clearly when no logs are found for a selected date/filter, improving user feedback.
     - **Manual and Auto-Refresh:** Added a manual Refresh button to immediately reload analytics for today.
 The dashboard auto-refreshes every 5 minutes for up-to-date data without user action.
+    - **User Filtering:** Added a user filter dropdown and "Apply User" button to the analytics dashboard, allowing filtering of all analytics, charts, activity feed, hourly modal, and CSV export by user or all users.
+Backend endpoints were updated to support a `user` query parameter for all analytics and export routes.
+The user filter UI is positioned on the right for improved layout.

 - **Automated Testing**
   - Authored the entire backend test suite (`tests/`), including: